The PhD Dissertation

 We are pleased to make audio of this session and presentation slides available

-Both copies must meet the specifications described in Preparation of the Dissertation, a section of the Form of the PhD Dissertation.
-A dissertation that does not conform to the minimum standards set by GSAS may have to be reformatted and resubmitted.
+The dissertation must meet the specifications described in The Form of the PhD Dissertation.
+A dissertation that does not conform to the minimum standards set by GSAS and the FAS Registrar’s Office may have to be reformatted and resubmitted.
 In that event, the degree cannot be awarded until a dissertation in satisfactory form is completed and submitted to the FAS Registrar’s Office.
 Formatting errors may prevent the conferral of the degree and the student may need to apply for the next available degree period.

 Publishing Options and Embargoes

 Students’ options regarding the treatment of and accessibility of their work is described in detail in The Form of the PhD Dissertation.

 Following submission, students are given complete control over the accessibility of their work through selections made in the ETDs @ Harvard tool at the time of submission.
 The assumption that underlies the regulations concerning the distribution of PhD dissertations is that they must be “published” in the old sense.
 That is, they must be made available as proof of the candidate’s achievement.

 Upon approval by the FAS Registrar’s Office, dissertations are cataloged in Harvard’s online library catalog, HOLLIS, which helps make student work more discoverable.
 The electronic dissertation is made available online through Digital Access to Scholarship at Harvard (DASH), the open-access repository of scholarship by members of the Harvard community.
 Additionally, dissertations are forwarded for deposit in ProQuest’s databases and become accessible by individuals affiliated with institutions, organizations, libraries, and repositories that subscribe to ProQuest Dissertation and Thesis database and subject indexes.